top of page

 Postdocs

-Alejandra is a Fondecyt fellow, working with our group since April 2021.
-Her fellowship will be carried out between Universidad de Antofagasta (in the group of Mederic Boquien) and UDP.
+Alejandra is a Fondecyt fellow, working with my group since April 2021.
 Alejandra has been studying the properties of outflows in BASS AGN during her PhD, and she will continue working on outflows and on the multi-wavelength properties of BASS AGN in the next years.

 Matthew Temple (PhD Cambridge Univ., 2020)

-Matthew is an ALMA-Conicyt fellow, and joined my group in late 2020.
-During his PhD he has been working on AGN outflows in the optical, as well as on the properties of hot dust.
+Matthew is a Fondecyt fellow working with Roberto Assef and me.
+He first joined my group in late 2020 as an ALMA-Conicyt fellow.
+During his PhD worked on AGN outflows in the optical, as well as on the properties of hot dust.
 He is a member of the LSST and SDSSV collaborations, and he is currently working on outflows in BAL quasars and nearby AGN, with the idea of understanding the impact AGN have on their host galaxies.
+He is also interested in variable and changing-state AGN.

 PhD students